-High school students who choose the Photography On Assignment project on an expedition must bring their own digital camera, and there is a supplemental fee of $150 to cover additional supplies and on-site computing facilities for this On Assignment project.
-High school students who choose the Film & Video On Assignment project must bring their own camera, and there is a $250 supplemental fee to cover additional equipment and facilities necessary for on-site editing for this On Assignment project.
+Student on a high school expedition who choose the Photography On Assignment project must bring their own digital camera; there is a supple- mental fee of $150.
+Students who choose the Film & Video On Assignment project must bring their own video camera; there is a $250 supplemental fee.
 Students on photography workshops must bring their own digital SLR camera, external hard drive, and laptop computer.
-More information about what equipment to bring on each program will be provided in the pre-trip materials.
+More information about what equipment to bring on each program will be provided in pre-trip materials.

-International and domestic airfare and any in-country internal flights are not included in the cost of tuition.
+International and domestic airfare and any internal flights during the expedition are not included in the cost of tuition.
 We have arranged for an escorted round-trip group flight for each of our international (and Alaska and Hawaii) programs, and will provide applicants with information about these flights.
 Group flights for each program begin and end at a meeting point at a major U.S. airport.
-For our U.S. programs (except Alaska and Hawaii), students arriving and departing by plane are met by a trip leader at the arrival/departure airport.
+For our U.S. programs (except Alaska and Hawaii), students traveling by plane are met by a trip leader at the airport, and escorted to the airport at the end of the trip.
 On all programs, parents are responsible for making arrangements for students to get to and from the U.S. departure/return meeting points.

 Terms of Payment